 - Boom: he found Helen's future mechanic.

 How cool is that?
-And let me tell you, this guy's place stays busy because I think people have figured out that he is smart, efficient, and honest.
+And let me tell you, this guy's place stays busy.
+People have obviously figured out that he is smart, efficient, and honest.

 How to Know if a Mechanic is Not Being Honest